Know Your Past to Transform Our Future: Siempre Pa’lente y Nunca Pa’tras:

 - SDSU Latinx Historical Campus Tour (Adelante SDSU tour): In collaboration with the Office of New Student and Parent Programs, and several other campus partners, a Latinx Historical Campus Tour has been launched.
 This walking tour is led by our SDSU student ambassadors, to reflect upon, honor and celebrate SDSU’s rich Latinx history.

-The Celebrando Nuestras Raices Planning Committee, which leads the SDSU Latinx/Hispanic Heritage Celebration, invites you to join us for the inaugural Kick off ceremony and keynote.
+The Celebrando Nuestras Raices Planning Committee, which leads the SDSU Latinx/Hispanic Heritage Celebration, invites you to watch the inaugural Kick off ceremony and keynote.

 SDSU President Adela de La Torre, Ph.D.

 SDSU Provost Hector Ochoa, Ph.D.